-IN & OUTDOOR Rugs: These products are suitable for both indoor and outdoor use: they're Anti-mould, water repellent and UV fade resistant.
-To ensure product longevity, it is recommended that all IN & OUTDOOR products are not left permanently exposed to the elements as colour may fade over time.
+These products are suitable for both indoor and outdoor use: they're anti-mould, water repellent and UV fade resistant.
+To ensure product longevity, it is recommended that all indoor and outdoor rugs are not left permanently exposed to the elements as colour may fade over time.
 We suggest bringing them indoors when they're not in use.
-IN & OUTDOOR rugs can be cleaned with a good shake, washing with your garden hose, or with a damp cloth and warm soapy water.
+Indoor and outdoor rugs can be cleaned with a good shake, washing with your garden hose, or with a damp cloth and warm soapy water.

 If wear and tear is a concern, ensure your new rug is placed away from high traffic areas.
 Take care to avoid colour transfer when cleaning hand dyed rugs or deeply coloured rugs.
 Always refer to the care instructions provided on the rug's care label.
 Avoid excess moisture or washing, and if needed consult a commercial cleaning specialist.
 Use a floor rug backing mat on lightly coloured floors to avoid any possible colour migration.